Seeking Family Law or Divorce Mediation? Ukiah Firm Can Help.

 Still Unsure About Mediation?

-Go to the Mendocino County family law courthouse and witness the litigation system first-hand.
+Once open, go to the Mendocino County family law courthouse and witness the litigation system first-hand.
 Watch the lawyers and litigants in the lobby before court.
 Listen to and feel the stress and emotions of the litigants.
 Witness the court proceedings.
 Observe the adversarial nature of the communications by the lawyers and the parties.
 Take note of the marginal time the Judge has to deal with each case on their busy calendar.

 See what little opportunity the parties have to address the Judge or even each other.
 Once you see this, we are confident that you will understand and appreciate the benefits and value that Wine Country Family Law & Bankruptcy Office can offer you through our divorce mediation, Ukiah-based services.